SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

 ## Implementation

-We presume that nothing has to be done, as long as the CPUs and VM images are reasonably recent.
+We presume that almost nothing has to be done (or indeed can be done), as long as the CPUs and VM images are reasonably recent; only the flavor and image attributes have to be set:

+- flavor: `hw_rng:allowed=True` ,
+- image: `hw_rng_model: virtio` .

 ## Automated Tests